Faerbit/mustached-octo-avenger/README.md

 Currently this isn't playable.
 It is rather an attempt to learn C++/OpenGL.

 Should be compatible with Windows/Mac OS X/Linux.
-Currently only tested on Linux.
+Linux support by me.
+Max OS X support kindly provided by [jhedev](https://github.com/jhedev).

 ##Building